izham-sugita/brain-dump/README.md

 # brain-dump 19/4/2019
 Added a shell script for building clang-8 compiler with OpenMP GPU offload capability.
 The script will automate everything up to installation.
 User need only to add path to /bin and /lib later.

+# brain-dump 3/9/2019
+Added my resume.
+Just for a reminder to myself.